 Membership means strict adherence to the ATA Code of Conduct.
 The Code serves both as a guide to members, as well as protecting them.
 Upholding the Code of Conduct should ensure that there are consistency and predictability for the practitioners and their clients.

 In the event of an ATA member not following the code of conduct then an investigation may follow, which could lead to suspension and/or expulsion.

 Qualification & insurance

-ATA membership includes access to discounted qualification and discounted insurance.
+ATA membership includes FREE qualification and discounted insurance.

-Qualification represents less risk from an insurance perspective, which is why we are able to offer our members discounted insurance once they have completed their qualification.
+Qualification represents less risk from an insurance perspective, which is why we are able to offer our members discounted insurance.

 From an industry perspective, the ATA is proud to encourage qualification to benchmark best-practice in Australia.
 Qualified ATA members represent the highest standards of tutoring in the nation, and arguably globally.

 We will notify you via email when your membership is due for renewal.
 For your convenience, you will have the option to choose automatic renewal for your membership when you sign up.